-Acceptance tests are one of the last tests types that are performed on software prior to delivery.
+Acceptance tests are one of the last types of tests that are performed on software prior to delivery.
 Acceptance testing is used to determine whether a piece of software satisfies all of the requirements from the business or user’s perspective.
-These tests are sometimes built against the original specification and often test interfaces for the expected functionality and for usability.
+These tests are sometimes built against the original specification and often test interfaces for some expected functionality and for usability.

 Frequently, acceptance testing begins by deploying the build to a staging environment that mirrors the production system.
-From here, the automated test suites can be run and internal users can access the system to check whether it functions the way they need it to.
-After release or offering beta access to customers, further acceptance testing is performed by evaluating how the software functions with real use and by collecting feedback from users.
+From here, the automated test suites can run and internal users can access the system to check whether it functions the way they need it to.
+After releasing the software or offering beta access to users, further acceptance testing is performed by evaluating how the software functions in real-world use, and by collecting additional feedback.